 Through ut he Hertzsprung-Russell diagram (HRD), as has been reported decades ago; see Pettersen (1989).
 Historically, in addition to the Sun, the first discovered flaring stars were red dwarfs from the lower main sequence (MS) and pre-MS stars.
 Although it was known from the beginning that evolved stars and their numbers were low, especially from photometry in the optical wavelengths.
-During their evolution, stars spend much ess signal-to-noise ratio of the ground-based photometry, the indeting activity are limited.
-The probable reasions of the scarcity of observed flares on giant stars are discussed in detail in Oláh et al. (2021, hereafter Paper I).
-They include the impossibility of continuous monitoring from the Earth, the impossibility of continuous monitoring from the Earth, the intervals with a changing internal structure and energy production than on the MS, therefore the possible targets for studying their flaring activity are limited.
-The probable reasions of the scarcity of observed flares on giant stars are discussed in detail in Oláh et al. (2021, hereafter Paper I).
-They include the impossibility of continuous monitoring from the Earth, the inities signa
+During their evolution, stars spend much ess of the scarcity of observed flares on giant stars are discussed in detail in Oláh et al. (2021, hereafter Paper I).
+They include the impossibility of continuous monitoring from the Earth, the impossibility of continuous monitoring from the Earth, the impossibility of continuous monitoring from the Earth, the intest signal-to-noise ratio of the ground-based photometry, Balom (2015) published a brief summary of flaring stars on the HRD.

 With the advent of high-precision space photometry, Balona (2015) published a brief summary of flaring stars on the HRD based on Kepler long- and short-cadence observations.
-In Paper I we studied the available long-cadence Kepler observations and found that 61 giants of the $\approx$ 700 giant candidates (with a logarithmic surface gravity $\log g \le 3.5$ ) are confirmed to be flaring in the Kepler field.
+In Paper I we studied the available long-cadence Kepler observations and found that 61 giants of the \approx 700 giant candidates (with a logarithmic surface gravity $\log g \le 3.5$) are confirmed to be flaring in the Kepler field.
 The vast majority of stars on the giant branch were found to be oscillating stars, and only a few exceptions show flares and oscillations at the same time.